jmelett/fxBot/README.md

 *OANDA's REST API*.
 Its main purpose is to provide a framework allowing for easy creation, execution, and backtesting of various trading strategies.

-A basic guide to setting up your *OANDA* account can be found in the [Oanda Developer Docs](http://developer.oanda.com/docs/).
+A basic guide to setting up your *OANDA* account can be found in the [OANDA Developer Docs](http://developer.oanda.com/docs/).